 EBEEM candidates and their training instructors should become familiar with the European Curriculum that is approved by the UEMS Board.

-Also see the sample multiple choice questions, of the type you would expect to find on the exam.
+Also see the sample multiple choice questions, of the type you would expect to find on the Part A exam.

 Additional resources: www.lucem.info provides a structured way to assess patients with a given chief complaint, it incorporates some clinical decision rules to evaluate the probability of certain diagnoses, and a stepwise approach to specific procedures and examinations.